 If you have questions, contact the Associate Vice President/Dean of Students office at 607-778-5681 or DOS@sunybroome.edu.

 SUNY Broome employs over 120 students through the Federal Work Study (FWS) program in both on- and off-campus positions.
-FWS employment is based upon financial aid need and awarded on a first-come, first-served basis.
+FWS employment is based upon financial aid needs and awarded on a first-come, first-served basis.
 Students may work up to 20 hours per week when classes are in session or up to 37.5 hours a week during class vacations.
 Pay is minimum wage.
-SUNY Broome also has non-work study position available as well.
+SUNY Broome also has non-work study positions available as well.
 You can find additional information about on campus employment by clicking here.

 Students seeking part-time, non-work study employment opportunities through Binghamton University should register at hireBING.
 To build marketable skills, BAP students are encouraged to take advantage of the training resources offered by Binghamton’s Fleishman Center student employment initiative.

-Proof of Enrollment (if needed)
+Proof of enrollment (if needed)